dewski/json_builder/README.md

 ]
 ```

-Just a note, if you use an array block, all other builders will be ignored outside of that block.
+Just a note, if you use an array block, all other builder methods will be ignored.

 ## Using JSON Builder with Rails
 First, make sure to add the gem to your `Gemfile`.